 3. Useful Tips when Analyzing Competitors

 Depending on the size of your site and the number of active competitors, you’ll need to reconsider your competitor analysis every 6 months to a year.
 In some cases, a monthly report is also a great choice.
+If you’re presenting these findings to the extended company or potential clients, consider using an interactive report maker.

 When tracking changes of your competitors, you can react to their strategies quickly.
 Remember that your competitor analysis is never enough.